fnuecke/lama/README.md

 Utility
 -------

+* `lama.init()`
+    Can be used to ensure the API has been initialized without any side-effects.
+If this is the first call and the API has to be initialized because of that, this will block until any pending moves are completed.
 * `lama.startupResult() -> boolean, lama.reason`
     Can be used in resumable programs to check whether a move command that was issued just before the turtle was forcibly shut down completed successfully or not.
 You will need this if you make decisions based on the result of the movement's success (e.g. stop the program if the turtle fails to move).
 * `lama.hijackTurtleAPI(restore)`